Cantref Coch: Early history

-The increases in production of iron ore and charcoal would have strengthened links with Ariconium, a possible administrative centre for these industries.
-Ariconium may have been home to a number of ancient bloomeries, which were greatly improved when the Romans introduced the bellows.
-These activity made Ariconium very wealthy, which may in turn have led to it becoming a powerful early kingdom after the departure of Roman forces around the 360s.
+The community at Ariconium existed prior to the Roman invasion and was home to a number of ancient bloomeries, suggesting preexisting trade links with Cantref Coch.
+However, these links were greatly improved when the Romans introduced the bellows, making Ariconium a very wealthy and powerful community.
+This power would in turn have led to it becoming a powerful local kingdom after the departure of Roman forces.
+However, Ariconium itself seems to have been suddenly abandoned shortly after 360 AD, with local traditions recorded in the 19th century stating that the town was destroyed by an earthquake, leaving the resource rich successor state in much turmoil.

 As part of Ergyng

-It is generally believed that Ariconium was a latinisation of an existing British Celtic name, and that the post-Roman polity of Ergyng represents a continuation of Pre-Roman or Romano-British culture.
-Cantref Coch may naturally have formed part of the Kingdom of Ergyng as it emerged in the fifth century, but it remained far from the kingdom's Herefordshire heartland.
+It is generally thought that Ariconium was a latinisation of an existing British Celtic name, and that the post-Roman polity of Ergyng represents a continuation of Pre-Roman or Romano-British culture.
+Cantref Coch may naturally have formed part of the Kingdom of Ergyng as it emerged in the fifth century, but it remained far from the kingdom's heartland in Herefordshire.
+Furthermore, the turmoil following the sudden abandonment of Ariconium may have resulted in almost a decade of widespread marauding as reported by Ammianus.

 As such the area would once again have been highly contested as Ergyng's fortunes changed for the worse.
 It is very likely that Saint Brioc would have been active in the cantref during the fifth century, as the later Hundred of St Briavels, St Briavels parish and St Briavels Castle are all named for the saint.